This is what we here at Better Records refer to as Blockbuster Sound.

 Even on the best copies, the recording does not sound very much like a live orchestra, nor is it trying to.
 It’s trying to be huge and powerful in your home.

-It’s more in line with a Rock Demo Disc such as Crime of the Century or Dark Side of the Moon, in the sense that everything has been carefully placed in the soundfield, each with its own space and sonic qualities.
-It’s not the recreation of a live orchestral event — it’s the actual creation of a unique orchestral staging of its own making.
+It’s more in line with a Rock Demo Disc such as Crime of the Century or Dark Side of the Moon, in the sense that everything has been carefully and artificially placed in the soundfield, each with its own space and sonic qualities.

 Which is ironic.
 HP talked about The Absolute Sound of live unamplified music as being the standard, yet somehow this recording ended up in his Top Twelve All Time Greats.
 Makes no sense to me, but neither do many of the records on The TAS Super Disc List.
 That said, our current favorite Planets is the other Planets on the TAS List, Previn’s on EMI.